jcoffin/jcoffin.github.com/_posts/2010-10-25-cohesion-and-coupling.md

 # {{ page.title }}

-*This is a first of a small series on the fundamental principles of object orientated programming.
+*This is a first in a small series on the fundamental principles of object orientated programming.
 Most examples will be in Ruby.*

 ## Orthogonal Software